Useful pages on the regulator website

 Reporting and disclosure obligations

-AFPs must be incorporated as publicly held corporations, and therefore are subject to all reporting and disclosure obligations applicable to those entities under the Chilean corporations law and securities law, and the applicable rules of the Comisión para el Mercado Financiero (CMF) (Commission for the Financial Market).
+AFPs must be incorporated as publicly held corporations, and therefore are subject to all reporting and disclosure obligations applicable to those entities under the Chilean corporations law and securities law, and the applicable rules of the Commission for the Financial Market (Comisión para el Mercado Financiero (CMF)).
 Corporations subject to the supervision of the CMF, such as AFPs, shall also disclose to the CMF, in a truthful, sufficient and prompt manner, any material or essential information about themselves or their securities.
 Material information in this case is any information that a prudent person would consider important in his or her investment decision-making and that is related to facts or events that are capable of having a significant impact on a company’s assets and liabilities, business or financial condition.
-Corporations must report to the CMF any material information as soon as they become aware of it; however, boards of directors, with a three-quarters majority vote, may report certain information on a reserved basis when it refers to pending negotiations the knowledge of which may harm the best interests of a company.
+Publicly held corporations must report to the CMF any material information as soon as they become aware of it; however, boards of directors, with a three-quarters majority vote, may report certain information on a reserved basis when it refers to pending negotiations the knowledge of which may harm the best interests of a company.
 AFPs, as publicly held corporations, must also periodically report to the market certain information that is generally determined by the CMF, such as annual audited financial statements (consolidated or individual) and quarterly financial statements (consolidated or individual).

 AFPs shall also periodically report to the SP disaggregated information regarding: